dsandstrom/task_roller/README.md

 When a callout is added last in a commit message.
 It is picked up by TaskRoller and updates the corresponding Task.
 For the above example, it will mark Task#12 done and ready for review.
 In addition, different callout formats and tenses are allowed.
 These all perform the same action: `Fix Task 12`, `Completed Task #12`, `completes task-12`

 ## Options
-* App can be set to allow anyone to sign up or limited to invitation only.
+* App can be set to allow anyone to sign up or limited to invite only.

 ## Live App
 Please feel free to check out a [live version](https://production.task-roller.net) of the app.
 It houses issues and tasks for this app and connected to this [GitHub repo](https://github.com/dsandstrom/task_roller).